 Affiliate – a company that the Company owns or controls, or that owns or controls the Company, or that is owned or controlled by the same company that owns or controls the Company.
 Ownership does not mean complete ownerships, but means having a controlling interest.

-- By Directors: To the Executive Committee.
+- By Directors: To the Company’s Executive Committee.

 This policy will be reviewed and approved annually by the Board of Directors.

 - Caution and discretion are required in the discussion, use, and sharing of information within the Company.
-Such matters should not be discussed among employees unless there is a valid business reason (i.e.. "need to know") for doing so.
+Such matters should not be discussed among employees unless there is a valid business reason (i.e.. a “need to know”) for doing so.

-- Requests for information regarding current or former employees should be referred to Riverview Community Bank's Director of Human Resources.
+- Requests for information regarding current or former employees should be referred to Riverview Bank’s Director of Human Resources.

 - The disclosure of information concerning an applicant or customer is permitted when it complies with applicable federal or state laws.
 For example, the Company has adopted specific guidelines and/or policies which govern the exchange of credit information with third parties.

-- Inquiries for confidential information by tax authorities, law enforcement agencies, attorneys, or private parties involved in litigation shall not be divulged unless the company has received either written consent of the individual, or an appropriate court order or subpoena, and release has been authorized under normal operational procedures.
+- Inquiries for confidential information by tax authorities, law enforcement agencies, attorneys, or private parties involved in litigation shall not be divulged unless the Company has received either written consent of the individual, or an appropriate court order or subpoena, and release has been authorized under normal operational procedures.

 - Employees should avoid any discussion of confidential information or customer relationships in public places.

-- Directors should act in good faith in matters involving a customer or prospect or the Company when that customer or prospect is a competitor, customer, or supplier of the Director.
+- Directors should act in good faith in matters involving a customer or prospect of the Company when that customer or prospect is a competitor, customer, or supplier of the Director.
 In such instances, the Director should use proper judgment when participating in any matters or discussions involving such accounts, and in all cases should abstain on any matters during discussion or pertaining to a vote involving such accounts.

 B. The Company’s Confidential Information

 Employees are strongly advised to refer all inquiries from the media to the attention of the Chief Executive Officer.
 Employees should obtain prior approval before discussing the Company’s policies, procedures or affairs with an outside party.
-This policy insures that the message being conveyed to the media and other groups is consistent throughout the Company.
+This policy ensures that the message being conveyed to the media and other groups is consistent throughout the Company.
 Employees must be aware that any product, program or print media developed or produced by the Company’s employees during work time, by using the Company’s facilities or as a result of performing their responsibilities, is the property of the Company.